Retaining Lapsed Users and Building a Daily Habit Loop

 Solution: Stagger and Suppress Notification Clutter

-Hide all red dots and tooltips during the Mini Dungeon and Ashwold Questline.
+Hid all red dots and tooltips during the Mini Dungeon and Ashwold Questline to focus players in the first 20mins of returner gameplay.

 Delay non-critical red dots in batches to later sessions.